Everybody gets one…chance at proving they’re good at improv.

 Too Much Information Improvised was a perfect Improv show for me because they not only listened to one another, but the care was visible.
 The entire work was an honest conversation that brought me into it, and it did not try hard to be hilarious.
 I laughed alongside them because they let me into their previously failed, but newfound relationship.

-Too Much Information Improvised ran from August 5-14, 2022 at Theatre Kingston’s Fringe Festival, produced by the Kick & Push Festival.
+Too Much Information Improvised ran from August 5-14, 2022 at Theatre Kingston’s Fringe Festival, produced by The Kick & Push Festival.
 Check out their social media page here.